 U.S. Assistance to Burma

-U.S. Government investments focus on improving health for vulnerable and underserved groups – helping to mitigate sources of fragility arising from deep and longstanding inequities in health access – and addressing health threats such as multi-drug resistant malaria and tuberculosis, and a growing HIV epidemic among people who inject drugs.
-With support from the U.S. President’s Malaria Program, Burma has achieved an 84 percent decline in malaria burden in the last 6 years.
-Burma is the only Asian country on track to achieve the 2020 End Tuberculosis milestones.
+U.S. assistance has helped to improve food security for more than 1.3 million people and increased agricultural productivity for more than 400,000 impoverished farming families with better access to technology, markets, and new investments.
+New entrepreneurs have benefited from the economic reform process, which has increased access to information and communications technology.
+U.S. government investments focus on improving health for vulnerable and underserved groups – helping to mitigate causes of fragility arising from deep and longstanding inequities in health access – and addressing health threats such as multi-drug resistant malaria and tuberculosis, and a growing HIV epidemic among people who inject drugs.
+USAID worked through communities, civil society, and village leaders to ensure that delivery of local health and education services are responsive and accountable to local needs and priorities, and that services are delivered equitably, reducing inter-ethnic tensions in areas prone to fighting.
+With support from the U.S. President’s Malaria Initiative (PMI), Burma has achieved an 84 percent decline in malaria burden in the last six years.
+Before the military coup, Burma was the only Asian country on track to achieve the 2020 End Tuberculosis milestones.
+USAID was the first international partner in contributing to Burma’s COVID-19 response, and the United States has been the largest bilateral donor for health interventions.

-In addition to USAID, many other U.S. agencies provide assistance and training in Burma, including the U.S. Departments of State, Commerce, Energy, Labor, Health and Human Services, Justice, Defense, and Treasury; the U.S. Peace Corps, the Centers for Disease Control and Prevention, the DEA, the Overseas Private Investment Corporation, and the Fish and Wildlife Service.
+Prior to the military coup, U.S. agencies providing assistance and training in Burma included the U.S. Departments of State, Agriculture, Commerce, Energy, Labor, Health and Human Services, Justice, Defense, and Treasury, the U.S. Agency for International Development, U.S. Peace Corps, the Centers for Disease Control and Prevention, the Drug Enforcement Agency, the Overseas Private Investment Corporation, and the U.S. Fish and Wildlife Service.

 Bilateral Economic Relations